CIT2202/separating-logic-and-presentation/README.md

 This repository contains the same 'browseable list' PHP page, however, it has been re-written to separate the application logic (working with the database) from the presentation (HTML, echo statements etc.).
 Have a good look at this example.

-* Using your previous PHP practical work (from Week 4:Part A).
-Can you re-write the PHP to do something similar i.e. use includes to remove duplicate code.
+* Using your previous PHP practical work (from Week 4: Part A).
+Can you re-write your PHP code to do something similar i.e. use includes to remove duplicate code.

 * To start with, focus on the *browseable-list.php* page.
 You can use the example in this repository to guide you.